Calvin Ridley Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Matchup vs. Carolina

-- Ridley is averaging 91.8 receiving yards per game in six career matchups against the Panthers, 19.3 more than his receiving yards prop bet over/under for Sunday's game (72.5).
+- In his six matchups against the Panthers, Ridley's 91.8 receiving yards average is 19.3 more than his over/under for Sunday's game (72.5).

-- In six matchups versus the Panthers, Ridley has had a TD catch four times, but not more than one in a single contest.
+- Ridley has caught a touchdown pass versus the Panthers four times, but did not have multiple TDs in any of those games.

-- The Panthers are giving up 216.4 passing yards per game this season, the NFL's third-ranked pass defense.
+- This week Ridley will face the NFL's third-ranked pass defense (216.4 yards allowed per game).

 - The Panthers have given up 11 touchdowns through the air (1.6 per game).
 They are 12th in the league in that category.